Beam-Connectivity/beam-connectivity.github.io/index.md

 Founded in early 2020, we are sustainably growing the team to match our new customer commitments.
 So, what makes Beam special?

-* 🚗 We work at the cutting edge of automotive & mobility technology - Connected cars, EVs, e-bikes, e-scooters, cyber security
+* 🚗 We work at the cutting edge of mobility and IIoT technology - Connected cars, EVs, e-bikes, e-scooters, cyber security

 * 🌍 We try to do our bit to [make the world a better place](https://www.youtube.com/watch?v=B8C5sjjhsso) by working with clients supporting sustainable mobility